vacu9708/Information_notifier/README.md

 It is a program that lets you know each time new information is uploaded on webpages you set.

 ## Why I made this
-My friend wanted to get automatic notifications whenever webpages that gave him informaton on stock market he kept track on were updated.
+My friend told me it would be great if he could get an automatic notification whenever stock market information webpages that he kept track on were updated.

 ## 🧰 Used things
 * Frontend : C#